 What Type of Agency is DSRSD?

 DSRSD is an independent special district, a government agency that is separate from the cities and counties in its service area.
 A five-member Board of Directors governs the District, sets policies and direction, hires its General Manager, and is ultimately accountable to the people of the District.
-These Directors/Boardmembers are elected at large, which means they all represent all of the customers in the District’s service area.
+These Directors/Boardmembers are currently elected at large, which means they all represent all of the customers in the District’s service area.

 Each person sitting at the Boardroom dais is identified by a name placard.
 As you face the dais, the District's senior staff will be on your left, elected Directors in the middle, and the District General Counsel and District Secretary on your right.
 The Board President conducts the meeting (or in his or her absence, the Vice President).

 For a more detailed description of how the DSRSD Board functions and its responsibilities under the Ralph M. Brown Act, read Guidelines for Conducting Dublin San Ramon Services District Business.